 Document structure

-PAP27 concluded that the present Recommendations and Guidelines should be replaced by a three-level pyramid of guidance documents.
+PAP27 concluded, and PAP28 confirmed, that the present Recommendations and Guidelines should be replaced by a three-level pyramid of guidance documents.

 Three-level pyramid of guidance documents

 Every Second-level Document should sit under a Top-level Document, and there would one or more Second-level Documents sitting beneath a Top-level document.
 Similarly there would be Third-level Documents sitting beneath a Second-level Document.